adrpo/www.openmodelica.org/content/research/booksproceedings.md

 <p><strong><span class="link-external" style="font-size: 12pt;">Principles of Object-Oriented Modeling and Simulation with Modelica 2.1</span></strong></p>
 <p><span style="font-size: 12pt;">(November 2003)</span></p>
 <p><span style="font-size: 12pt;">by Peter Fritzson</span></p>
 <p style="text-align: justify;"><span style="font-size: 12pt;">This book teaches modeling and simulation and gives an introduction as well as a very comprenhensive overview of the Modelica language including many examples.
 Moreover, about one third of the book is devoted to application examples and related application background theory.
 Many of these examples are available in downloadable executable form in the OpenModelica installation&nbsp;from the OpenModelica.org&nbsp;web site.
 Part four of the book gives an overview of the most important symbolic and numeric methods used in typical Modelica tools.
 Appendices include parts of the Modelica standard library.
-The whole book is 940 pages long. <span class="link-external"><a href="http://www.ida.liu.se/labs/pelab/modelica/OpenModelica/Documents/ModelicaBookExcerpts.pdf">Book excerpts.</a></span><a href="index.php?option=com_content&amp;view=article&amp;id=48:book-info&amp;catid=10:main-category&amp;Itemid=277" target="_blank"><span class="link-external"><br /></span></a></span></p>
+The whole book is 940 pages long. <span class="link-external"><a href="http://www.ida.liu.se/labs/pelab/modelica/OpenModelica/Documents/ModelicaBookExcerpts.pdf">Book excerpts.</a></span></span></p>
 </td>
 </tr>
 <tr>